 Which shower head is right for you?
 If you’re trying a rain shower head for the first time, we’d recommend one of the less expensive options.

-Our selections span a wide range of rain shower heads.
+Our selections in this guide span a wide range of rain shower heads.
+They’ll suit a variety of needs and tastes.
 However, some people just don’t care for the rain shower experience.
-If you’re sharing a bathroom with someone who does, you could try a multi-setting shower head.
-We’ve got a few crossover options on our main page http://showerchamp.com/
+If you’re one of those folks, and are sharing a bathroom with someone who is after one of these fixtures, you could try to compromise a multi-setting shower head!
+We’ve got a few crossover options for you to explore on our main page http://showerchamp.com/

-A few of our choices have fuller pressure due to air induction.
-This is a good choice for homes with less impressive water pressure, or if you like a bit more power from your shower flow.
+A few of our choices have fuller pressure due to air induction designs.
+These models are good choices for homes with less impressive water pressure, or if you like a bit more power from your shower flow!